British Values in Action - Democracy

 At Milton Road Primary School, in support of the idea of democracy, we provide many opportunities for the children for their voices to be heard.
-We have a very active school council which meets regularly to discuss issues raised by classes with their school council representative.
+We have a very active Eco-Citizens CREW which meets weekly to discuss issues raised by classes.

-School councillors are elected by their peers.
-As part of the process, candidates make a presentation to their class explaining why they want to take on the role of school councillor and how they hope to do the best that they can for the class.
+Eco-Citizens are elected by their peers.
+As part of the process, candidates make a presentation to their class explaining why they want to take on the role of Eco-Citizen and how they hope to do the best that they can for the class.

 The children regularly take part in pupil-voice surveys, and our Y6 children complete a questionnaire which allows them to reflect on their time at the school and to put across their views.